Our approach to marketing your home.

 1. Effective Representation

 Critical moments occur in the early stages of negotiation, even before a written offer is received.
 "Pregnant questions" from a buyer or the buyer's real estate licensee signal serious interest.
 What is said (and left unsaid) helps to shape the negotiation which follows.
-As much art as skill, Bethany has honed her negotiating skills for 13 years, doing 50-70 transactions per year.
+As much art as skill, Bethany has honed her negotiating since 2005.
 This is "in the trenches" experience at effective representation.

 2. Shaping a Response